Vegan Peanut Butter Cookies with Himalayan Tartary Buckwheat—Gluten-Free

 Spread the love

 These delicious vegan peanut butter cookies with Himalayan Tartary Buckwheat hit the spot.
-A go-to dessert and delectable snack.
+A go-to dessert and delectable snack!

 I personally suggest tapping peanut butter raw, organic, and additive-free.
-Grind it fresh at your local health food store if they have the equipment.
+Grind it at your local health food store if they have the equipment.
+Studies show it improves cholesterol, blood pressure, and insulin resistance, while packing omegas, oleic acid, and the longevity superhero resveratrol.

-Pack a little HTB onboard and the cookies are a powerhouse.
-Dr. Bland of Big Bold Health calls Tartary “the most immuneoactive, nutrient-dense plant yet discovered.”
+It also rocks arginine, a metabolic powerhouse, and according to one report, “Eating peanuts every day can lower the overall risk of death by up to 21%.”
+Pack a little HTB onboard and the cookies are nothing short of a molecular powerhouse.
+In fact Dr. Jeffery Bland of Big Bold Health calls Himalayan Tartary Buckwheat “the most immuneoactive, nutrient-dense plant yet discovered.”

 To learn more about HTB go here.
 Get the nutrition flour on Amazon here.